vermiceli/nes-contra-us/docs/Game Completion Modifier.md

 _Contra_ is already a challenging game.
 However, it gets even more difficult the more times you beat the game.
-This documents the ways in which beating the game affects the behavior of subsequent playthoughs.
+This documents the ways in which beating the game affects the behavior of subsequent playthroughs.

 The game keeps track of the number of times the player(s) beat the game in the variable `GAME_COMPLETION_COUNT`, located at CPU memory address `$31`.